Paint & Body FAQ's

 Q: WHAT IS THE TYPICAL COST TO PAINT A VEHICLE?

 A: No two vehicles are the same.
 From painting a newer truck vs. painting an old 80's Jeep with extensive rust, both carry a much different prep list that must be tackled before new paint can be applied.
 Depending on the repairs needed and the type of paint service you are looking for, it is very hard to say what a paint job will cost.
 If you are just looking for a range, we should be able to do that for you!
+Other cost variables, like the type of paint used, will also determine the overall cost of your paint job.

 Q: HOW MUCH WOULD IT COST TO GET A DENT FIXED ON MY VEHICLE?